vaibs001/Blog/README.md

 # Blog
-A simple blog developed using python, django and bootstrap
+A simple blog developed using python, django and bootstrap.